Crypto-KK/Pinksale-sniper-bot/README.md

 # Pinksale-sniper-bot
-Pinksale super fast sniper bot, confirm contribution on first/second block easily.(Using a fast private node and vps easily first block)
+Pinksale super fast and safe sniper bot, confirm contribution on first/second block easily.(Using a fast private node and vps easily first block)

 Contact Telegram: @CryptoJoinSmith for price.